jonesrussell/godo/README.md

 Godo combines two powerful features:
 1. A global hotkey that triggers a lightweight graphical popup for instantly capturing thoughts and tasks
-2. A terminal-based (TUI) interface for detailed todo management
+2. A full-featured graphical interface for detailed todo management

 The quick-note feature uses a minimal graphical window that appears when you press the hotkey - type your note, hit enter, and it disappears.
-The main todo management interface uses a terminal UI for efficient keyboard-driven task organization.
+The main todo management interface provides efficient task organization with a clean, modern design.

 ## Features